Liquor Licensing | Changes Commence ‘On the Drip’JUNE 2018

 All licensees must of course continue to comply with their council approvals.
 For example, a restaurant that is limited by a planning condition to an 8pm close on a Sunday can't simply ignore that; they would need to apply to Council to vary, if seeking to trade later.
 Recent experience tells us that the apparent freeing up of hours can be confusing – if you are at all unsure about the impact on your licence, you can contact us.

 There are some other changes to the Act now in force such as exemptions for low risk businesses (such as hairdressers and jewellers) and a harsher regime for anyone supplying liquor to anyone under 18.
 However most of the changes that affect Restaurants and Caterers are yet to be implemented.
-Wallmans will keep Restaurants and Caterers informed through R&CSA as to all such future changes.
+Wallmans Lawyers will keep Restaurants and Caterers informed.

 If you would like further information on any issue covered in this article, please contact one of our specialist hospitality practitioners below.